- Admissions & Aid

 To these ends, the AAC shall strive:

 Membership on the AAC is open to all HDS alumni.
 A call for nominations will be annually sent to the alumni community when open seats are identified.
-Following are AAC members for 2012-13.
+Below are the AAC members for 2013-14.

 Terms ending on June 30, 2014: